yashrao2607/Assignment/README.md

    - Real-time updates to the UI upon confirmation

 2. **Profile Picture Management**:
-   - Tapping the profile image allows users to select a new photo
+   - Tapping the pencil icon next to the user's name opens an edit dialog in it select photo option is present
    - Options for camera capture or gallery selection
-   - Image cropping and optimization for proper display

 ### UI Components